-Programming mode is accessed via the miniature infra-red keypad (IR Keypad) or by connecting a PC (PS2) keyboard to the Main Panel.
+Programming mode is accessed via the panel's keypad (see p.50), the miniature infra-red remote control (IR Keypad) or by connecting a PC (PS2) keyboard to the Main Panel.
 It is also possible to upload and download settings to a PC but to do this you must first enter the panel programming mode.
+The main panel's keypad (7 switches) will permit the user to perform all operations for both control and programming but, not for entering text.